 Safety

+School Emergency Planning (continued)

 Identify the best available severe weather safe zones, in consultation with local and state safety officials and informed by guiding principles set forth by the National Weather Service and the Federal Emergency Management Agency, and post the location of the safe zones in each room;

 Develop school procedures to follow during an earthquake; and

 Develop and adhere to practices to control access to the school.
+As soon as practicable but no later than July 1, 2022, practices shall include but not be limited to:

+Controlling outside access to exterior doors during the school day;

+Controlling the main entrance of the school with electronically locking doors, a camera, and an intercom system;

+Controlling access to individual classrooms;

+Requiring classroom doors to be equipped with hardware that allows the door to be locked from the outside but opened from the inside;

+Requiring classroom doors to remain closed and locked during instructional time;

+Requiring classroom doors with windows to be equipped with material to quickly cover the window during a building lockdown;

+Requiring all visitors to report to the front office of the building, provide valid identification, and state the purpose of the visit; and

+Providing a visitor's badge to be visibly displayed on a visitor's outer garment.

 No later than November 1 of each school year, the Superintendent shall send verification to the Kentucky Department of Education that all schools are in compliance with school emergency planning requirements.

 Precautions